FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/5-Motion_Profiling.md

 There are several ways to determine the velocity and acceleration used for the system.
 Generally, however, you do **not** want to use the maximum possible velocity and acceleration the motor can output.
 This is because it can a) lead to instability, b) easily burn out the battery and c) not be reliable at inconsistent battery voltages.
 We typically use something a bit less than our maximum possible parameters to ensure a smooth and controlled motion.

 To actually determine the maximum possible parameters however, we have a few options.
 To do all of them, we need to first run our subsystem at maximum speed manually while monitoring the position of it via something like an encoder.
-To actually read the values from this and determine our parameters, we can do two main things.
+To actually read the values from this and determine our parameters, we can do two things:

 The first is to have the encoder output the velocity to Shuffleboard every update loop and to calculate the acceleration between updates to output to Shuffleboard as well.
 Then we can observe the graphs, and eyeball a good approximation of the maximum parameters.
 Using code to output the maximum parameters can be problematic due to noise in the reading.